 Fixed IP addresses, if not already part of your employees' ADSL broadband connection cost as little as £1 per month, depending on the provider.
 That small, almost undetectable cost in your IT budget goes a long way in helping securing your IT infrastructure in times of COVID-19 lockdown.

-Use online collaboration tools: Slack, Discord, Microsoft Teams and co.
+3 - Use online collaboration tools: Slack, Discord, Microsoft Teams

 Apart from using shared source code repositories such as GitHub (or self-hosted or cloud managed alternatives from Google, Azure, GCP and others) your teams need to communicate.
 This is where Slack and other online co-working tools come in handy.

-Highly integratable, these tools offer both chat and voice communications.
+Highly integrable, these tools offer both chat and voice communications.
 Almost all can be used as a web app (via the browser), stand-alone app, or as a mobile app.
-Voice quality is sufficiently good, depending on the available network bandwidth (see below).
+Voice quality is usually good, depending on the available network bandwidth.

 These tools can be integrated with a multitude of services, such as: